Saurav2343/Business-Insights-of-AltiQ-Harware/README.md

 AtliQ Hardware, a rapidly expanding company, has embraced PowerBi as a powerful tool for data analytics, positioning itself for a competitive edge and well-informed decision-making.
 This ambitious project aims to illuminate various aspects, including finance, sales, marketing, and the supply chain.

-I, Manisha Deepshikha Patra, took the lead on this initiative, drawing from my training in the Codebasics PowerBi Course, and harnessed an array of tools and techniques:
+I, Saurav Kumar, took the lead on this initiative, and harnessed an array of tools and techniques:

 *Technology Stack:*
 - SQL